anweiss/cddl/README.md

 This library includes a handwritten parser and lexer for CDDL and is heavily inspired by Thorsten Ball's book ["Writing An Interpretor In Go"](https://interpreterbook.com/).
 The AST has been built to closely match the rules defined by the ABNF grammar in [Appendix B.](https://tools.ietf.org/html/rfc8610#appendix-B) of the spec.

-I'm currently only focused on using CDDL as a means for validating JSON data, and as such, work is being done to build a JSON validation component into the library and to distribute a CLI binary.
-An extremely basic REPL is included as well, with plans to compile for use in the browser with WebAssembly.
-Furthermore, there are a number of improvements to error handling and validation that need to be made.
+This library supports validation of both CBOR and JSON data structures.
+An extremely basic REPL is included as well, with plans to compile it for use in the browser with WebAssembly.

 ## Goals

 - Parse CDDL documents into an AST
 - Verify conformance of CDDL documents against RFC 8610
+- Validate CBOR data structures
-- Validate JSON documents using CDDL (only interested in the JSON subset of the CBOR generic data model for now)
+- Validate JSON documents
 - Basic REPL
 - Generate dummy JSON from conformant CDDL
 - Close to zero-copy as possible